Groundhog Day is an annual holiday celebrated on February 2 in the United States and Canada .

 GROUNDHOG OR WOODCHUCK

 The woodchuck, or groundhog, is one of the best known wild mammals in Missouri, but few realize this rodent is a member of the Squirrel Family.
 Its common name, woodchuck, is an anglicized corruption of an Indian name for this species.
 The origin of its other name, groundhog, is obvious from the animal's squat appearance, waddling gait and habit of living in the ground.
+By the end of October, most woodchucks are curled up in a profound sleep in their underground nest.
+So deep is this sleep that even if an animal is warmed up, it requires several hours to awaken.
+Woodchucks usually hibernate all winter, although during periods of mild weather, some individuals may awaken.

 Woodchucks prefer to live along the edges where timbered areas are bordered by open land or along fence rows and heavily vegetated gullies or stream banks.
 Here they dig their burrows.
 The main entrance is often located beneath a tree stump or rock and is usually conspicuous because of a pile of freshly excavated earth and stones.
 Side entrances are smaller and better concealed.
 The tunnels lead to an enlarged chamber, 3-6 feet (.9-1.8 m) underground, which contains the nest.